-For Fabric OS 6.2.0 and later, the chassis name of the SAN768B can be up to 15 characters long; can include alpha, numeric, and underscore characters; and must begin with an alpha character.
+For Fabric OS 6.2.0 and later, the chassis name of the SAN768B can be up to 15 characters long; can include letters, numbers, and underscore characters; and must begin with a letter.

-1. Enter chassisName followed by the new name in double quotes.
+1. Enter chassisName followed by the new name in double quotes. switch:admin> chassisname "SAN768B chassis 1" Committing configuration...

-'''

-switch:admin> chassisname "SAN768B_chassis_1"

-Committing configuration...

 Done.

-'''

-- 2. Display the new chassis name. switch:admin> chassisname SAN768B chassis 1 - 3.
+- Display the new chassis name. switch:admin> chassisname SAN768B_chassis_1 - 3.
 Record the new name for reference.

-Set the Domain ID
+Setting the Domain ID

 Each switch in the fabric must have a unique Domain ID.
-The Domain ID can be set using the configure command.
-You can also allow the Domain ID to be automatically set.
+The Domain ID can be set using the configure command or can be automatically set.
 The default Domain ID for the SAN768B is "1".